imabuddha/eidogo-for-wordpress/readme.txt

 match things like margins with the rest of your layout or to change how instances are laid out by default when no alignment has been specified.

+= What other stuff can you do? =

+Try adding the random problem widget to your sidebar.
+It'll pull a random problem from any of the uploaded SGF problem files.
+Note: it only chooses from those in your media library (attachements).
+It won't include those embedded inline.

+I'll be adding a feature shortly that lets you create a page with an index of problems and an index of games (again, those uploaded as attachments, not those embedded inline).

 = How did you get the really compact layout with tiny stones in that screenshot of the random problem widget? =

 You can do a lot with EidoGo and stylesheets.
 I've included an example stylesheet and the images I used in a the `tiny-theme` directory.
 The exact details of the stylesheet will depend on your theme, but the example should have the information you need to get you started.
+In many cases, just appending the stylesheet to your theme's style.css will do the job.

 = Can I make SGF files show up nicely on the attachment page? =